prakash-js/write-ups/CrashDump-HTB/CrashDump.md

 - For that I used the command `!handle 0 f Thread`  which helps to get detailed information about the thread handles.

--Looking at the output, every thread handle was associated with Process ID c24 (which is update.exe) except one, which was associated with Process ID 920.
+- Looking at the output, every thread handle was associated with Process ID c24 (which is update.exe) except one, which was associated with Process ID 920.

 - This single foreign thread handle confirmed that update.exe had an open handle to a thread in process 920, which is a clear indicator of process injection.
 So I converted 0x920 from hex to decimal and the answer is 2336.